s-shemmee/My-Portfolio-Website/README.md

 ## 🚀 Project Overview

 Welcome to my portfolio!
-This site is a showcase of my work as a front-end developer, built with the powerful Next.js framework.
+I’m SHEMMEE, a front-end developer passionate about crafting engaging, scalable, and unique web experiences.
+This site is a showcase of my work, built with the powerful Next.js framework.
 The portfolio is designed to be fast, accessible, and visually engaging, ensuring an optimal experience across all devices.

 ### 🌟 Key Features